acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 -rw-r--r--    1 cgeroux  UsersGrp       396 Mar 31 15:12 id_rsa.pub
 ~~~
 {: .output}
+> ## MobaXTerm file permissions
-However while mobaXterm appears much like a fully functioning Linux terminal there are some limitations.
+> While mobaXterm appears much like a fully functioning Linux terminal there are some limitations, likely due to the fact that it is actually running on Windows.
 For example this chmod command does not always have an effect.
 However, on Mac and Linux machines the correct result should be observed.
+{: .callout}

 The `.ssh` directory should also have restricted permissions so that only the owner has read permissions.
 ~~~
 $ chmod og-rx ~/.ssh
 $ ls -al ~/